Magnetic Field Amplification via Protostellar Disc Dynamos

-Rather, the sign of the late time dipole moment depends on the sign of the poloidal field at early times near the star.
-This is controlled by the relative strengths of viscous and diffusive effects.
-The sign change in the generated dipole is likely due to an increase in viscous effects in the disc.
+Rather, the sign of the late time dipole moment depends on the sign of the poloidal field at early times near the star, which is controlled by the relative strengths of viscous and diffusive effects.
 The Prandtl number in the case where a large positive dipole grew was $\mathcal{P} = 10$ whereas for other runs this ratio was $\mathcal{P} \lesssim 1$.
 In cases where the late time dipole moment asymptotes to a negative value, the poloidal field in the upper hemisphere is negative at early times.
 This is reversed for cases where the dipole moment asymptotes to a positive value.
 As described in Section \ref{sec:disc_average}, changing the relative strength of the viscosity and diffusivity changes the sign of a term governing the flux function evolution.
 Since the flux function is coupled to the toroidal field, we expect this to change the sign of the toroidal field.